/

 URLSandbox: https://uat.setu.co/api/v2/auth/token

-Production: https://prod.setu.so/api/v2/auth/token
+Production: https://prod.setu.co/api/v2/auth/token

 MethodPOST